ccmucdenver/ccm-docs/docs/clusters_guide.md

 You can also use the [Windows 10 subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10), where you install a Linux distribution as an app and can use it to ssh out like from a terminal window like on any Linux machine.
 This is often more stable than Putty, which tends to get stuck on some computers.

 On Macintosh, you can use simply the Terminal app, which is built into the operating system.
 It is in Applications -> Utilities folder.
-You may want to drag it to your dock so that it is available more conveniently next time. imultaneously.
+You may want to drag it to your dock so that it is available more conveniently next time.

 Either way, from a terminal window, at the command line prompt type in: